Wolfhaize/Discord.JS-for-Noobs/01-first-steps/commands-101.md

 Because Discord says so, and its kinda easier.

 One of the biggest issues I've found while trying to find help with command creation is that a lot of examples/solutions to problems you face were done ages ago, and are probably outdated or simply not geared towards the ordinary discord.js bot.
-I'll tryto update things here whenever an changes are made that may disrupt the way the commands work.
+I'll try to update things here whenever changes are made that may disrupt the way the commands work.

 ## Create a Commands folder
 For organisational purposes, create a folder named `commands` where the individual code for all your slash commands will go.